sderaps/DMM/README.md

 **Current Wear OS 5 Compatible Watches: Pixel Watch 3 , Galaxy Watch 7**

 # Latest News
-**I've upload watch faces to google play store for testing.
+I've upload watch faces to google play store for testing.
 I Need watch face testers prior to getting the faces published so if you interested.
-Go to the current release page for more information. https://github.com/sderaps/DMM/releases/tag/v1.0.2
+Go to the current release page for more information. [https://github.com/sderaps/DMM/releases/tag/v1.0.2](https://github.com/sderaps/DMM/releases/tag/v1.0.2)

-## Wear OS Watch Faces Designed for Xdrip+ for use with Dexcom, Libre and other CGM's Supported by Xdrip+ and GlucodataHandler Complications
+## Wear OS Watch Faces Designed for Glucodatahandler Customizations for use with Dexcom, Libre and other CGM's

 **Please Note :**
 My Results with Different Setups: